Showing posts with label Tarot. Show all posts

 It has been eleven years since I acquired my first deck: The Mythic Tarot by Juliet Sharman Burke.
 I loved that it was based on Greek myths and that it felt like a magical work of art.
 Tarot in general can be seen as 78 paintings that tell a story.
 This one in particular told the story of Greek gods, goddesses and the humans that crossed paths with them.
 If we take a step back to think about ancient mythology, we see characters with traits that can be described as human and divine.

-My feeling is that ancient myths encouraged us to grow and achieve our full potential, without losing sight of human nature and the chaos that an unhealed egos bring about.
+My feeling is that greek myths encouraged us to grow and achieve our full potential, without losing sight of human nature and the chaos that an unhealed egos bring about.
 As my Karuna Reiki® teacher says, a happy and healthy ego fills us with strength and purpose; an unbalanced ego undermines our lives.
 Healing the Solar Plexus Chakra is vital because that is often where inner struggles lie.
 There are many ways to go about it; I like to blend reiki and energy healing with tarot, as outlined in my book, Chakra Healing & Magick.

 Why Healing with Tarot?